FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - Contact IIC Program staff to obtain your agency code.

 - Establish contact(s) for file transfer notification.
-If your contact is more than one person, obtain a group email ID.
+If an agency’s contact is more than one person, obtain a group email ID.

-- Go to swift.ftb.ca.gov to log in to SWIFT.
+- Go to swift.ftb.ca.gov to log in.
+Use the assigned SWIFT email ID.

-- You must change the temporary password once you receive it and update your password once a year.
-SWIFT will not prompt you before your password expires.
+- The temporary password must be changed once it is received.
+SWIFT requires an account password to be updated once a year.
+SWIFT will not prompt the account before the password expires.

 Create a text file using the record layouts for Annual or Modification Listing of Accounts.
 Save the file in a text format with the following file name structure.
-You can do this by writing your accounts in the “notepad” program in Windows.
+This can be done by writing accounts in the “notepad” program in Windows.

 Modification Listing for Agency Code BA on 5/4/11 of 1,020 records